Use your iPhone to set up your AirPods

 Find more Siri examples.

 When a call comes in while you're wearing either AirPod, Siri can announce the call.
-Double-tap to answer.
-Later, you can double-tap to hang up or switch to another call.
+To answer with AirPods Pro, press the force sensor.
+To answer with AirPods (1st or 2nd generation), double-tap an AirPod.
+Later, you can press the force sensor on an AirPod Pro or double-tap an AirPod to hang up or switch to another call.

 Charge your AirPods and case